-State Statutes - 66.0617 - requires the preparation of a Needs Assessment before an ordinance can be adopted that imposes impact fees on new development.
+State Statutes - 66.0617 - require the preparation of a Needs Assessment before an ordinance can be adopted that imposes impact fees on new development.
 The needs assessment must include the following:

-- 1. An inventory of existing public facilities, including an identification of any existing deficiencies1 in the quantity or quality of those public facilities for which it is anticipated that an impact fee may be imposed. - 2.
-An identification of the new public facilities, or improvements or expansions of existing public facilities that will be required because of land development for which it is anticipated that impact fees may be imposed.
-This identification shall be based on explicitly identified service areas and service standards. - 3.
-A detailed estimate of the capital costs of providing the new public facilities or the improvements or expansions in existing public facilities identified in No. 2, including an estimate of the effect of recovering these capital costs through impact fees on the availability of affordable housing within the political subdivision.
+- 1. An inventory of existing public facilities, including an identification of any existing deficiencies1 in the quantity or quality of those public facilities for which it is anticipated that an impact fee may be imposed. - An identification of the new public facilities, or improvements or expansions of existing public facilities that will be required because of land development for which it is anticipated that impact fees may be imposed.
+This identification shall be based on explicitly identified service areas and service standards.